reactiveui/splat/src/Splat.Ninject/README.md

 ### Use the Locator

-Now calls to `Locator.Current` will resolve to the underlying Ninject container.
-In the case of ReactiveUI, platform registrations will now happen in the Ninject container.
-So when the platform calls to resolve dependencies, the will resolve from the Ninject container.
+Now, when registering or resolving services using Locator.Current, or via ReactiveUI, they will be directed to the Ninject DI container.